zihengliao/website/src/Blog/Posts/2025-12-02-cannot_trust_ai.md

 **Concluding statement**

 Everybody knows this by now but you can't and shouldn't trust AI to do your work for you.
-Looking at you Deloitte.